mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 The game consists of a series of screens with the following features:

 ### Introduction Screen
-- Displays the game title and welcome message in ASCII art and a sub-heading
+- Displays the game title and welcome message in ASCII art and a sub-heading.
-- Prompts the user to start the game, read the game rules or view the high scores leaderboard
+- Prompts the user to start the game, read the game rules or view the high scores leaderboard.
+- The prompt provides specific feedback if invalid values are entered.
 - User stories covered: 1, 2, 3, 4, 6, 7, 11, 12, 13
 <details><summary>Screenshots</summary>
 <img src="docs/features/intro_screen.PNG" alt="Game Introduction Screen">
 </details>

 ### Rules Screen
--
+- Displays the game title and rules screen in ASCII art.
+- Displays the game rules allowing the user to learn how to play the game.
+- Outputs game rules in a paged format allowing the user to read the rules without having to scroll the terminal.
+- The final page of rules provides the user with a prompt to return to start the game or return to the introduction screen.
+- The prompt provides specific feedback if invalid values are entered.
-- User stories covered:
+- User stories covered: 1, 2, 6, 7, 11, 12, 13

 <details><summary>Screenshots</summary>
 <img src="docs/features/rules_screen.PNG" alt="Rules Screen">
 </details>

 ### High Scores Screen
--
+- Displays the game title in ASCII art and hall of fame in raninbow text.
+- Outputs the high score leaderboard in an easy to read ASCII table format.
+- Displays the most recent top ten player high scores and the corrsponding player name.
+- Prompts the user to start the game or return to the the introduction screen.
+- The prompt provides specific feedback if invalid values are entered .
-- User stories covered:
+- User stories covered: 1, 3, 7, 9, 11, 12, 13, 14

 <details><summary>Screenshots</summary>
 <img src="docs/features/high_scores_screen.PNG" alt="High Scores Screen">
 </details>

 ### Enter Name Screen
--
+- Displays the game title in ASCII and a ready message in ASCII art.
+- Displays the user current score and any previous high score.
+- Displays a user prompt asking the user to enter their name and briefly explains valid name formatting.
+- If this is a repeat game, the prompt instead asks if the user wants to keep their existing name from their previous game or enter a new name.
+- Stores the user name to display on the following screens and to record user's score if a high score is achieved.
+- The prompt provides specific feedback if invalid values are entered.
-- User stories covered:
+- User stories covered: 1, 4, 5, 6, 7, 9, 11, 12, 13, 14

 <details><summary>Screenshots</summary>
 Enter Name Screen: